graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-03/papers/2025-04-02-overtrained-fine-tuning.md

 ### The key idea

-Current generations of LLMs are often "overtrained" on trillions of tokens, since pretrained model performance continues to increase past the [Chinchilla](https://arxiv.org/abs/2203.15556) point of optimal pretraining compute.
+Current generations of LLMs are often "overtrained" on trillions of tokens since pretrained model performance continues to increase past the [Chinchilla](https://arxiv.org/abs/2203.15556) point of optimal pretraining compute.
 We often assume that a better pretrained model would result in better task performance after fine-tuning, but this work challenges this assumption.

 In the headline results (below), the authors take OLMo-1B intermediate checkpoints and show that the best performance after instruction fine-tuning is achieved with the 2.3 trillion token checkpoint, and performance degrades after 3 trillion tokens.